gbif-norway/ChatIPT/BACKEND_CHANGES.md

 - Tree files (nexus/newick/tre) are stored for metadata only today—parsing remains a follow-up task.
 - Dataset serializers return the entire `user_files` list so frontends can pick whichever naming scheme they prefer.
 - Legacy Django templates now list every uploaded file instead of relying on a single filename.
+- `UserFileSerializer` treats `dataset` as server-assigned so dataset creation can stream uploads without pre-existing IDs, while the `/api/user-files/` endpoint still injects the association.

 ## Open Questions / Next Steps
 - Decide where tree parsing or validation utilities should live once we start ingesting their contents.